Missouri legislative redistricting process gets off to inauspicious start

 In the end, Democrats scored a victory.
 Hunter was chosen as chair and a Democrat, Keena Smith as vice chair.
 But they will act as co-chairs during public hearings and alternate power to resolve differences at those meetings.

-The Senate commission selected Republican Mark Ellinger as chair and Democrat Susan Montee as vice chair with little controversy.
+The Senate commission selected Republican Marc Ellinger as chair and Democrat Susan Montee as vice chair with little controversy.

 The redistricting process has undergone major changes over the last few years.